 If your wood furniture is frequently exposed to sunlight or warm temperatures, you should expect the formation of white heat stains.
 These cloudy stains are typically caused when hot items or food, like a hot pizza box, are placed on top of a wooden surface.

 You may think it’s just a heat mark, but a wood table can be subjected to thermal expansion.
-Trust our wood furniture experts when we say that these trivial things could lead to possible shrinkage or wrapping.
+But trust me, these trivial things could lead to possible shrinkage or wrapping.

 Removing Heat Stains from Wood: 9 Methods